 Blogger Mindy Sherman took matters into her own hands and was disturbed by the content she discovered in her 11-year-old daughter’s TikTok feed.
 She wrote, “Barely any of you are watching your child’s videos or videos they are in with their friends.
 Would you be surprised to know that your daughter is dancing and mouthing words to songs with the N word, P word, F word, every awful word and phrase you can imagine?
 Would you be horrified if your daughter posted one about being a slut and getting f&$ked in the p$&@y?
 That’s just the beginning of what I’ve seen.”

-TikTok has attempted to protect its users from predators and have failed.
+TikTok has attempted to protect its users from child sex predators and has failed.
 It’s important to remember that TikTok is a Chinese-owned app and that the age of consent is only 14 in China.
 This could be one reason as to why it’s the perfect breeding ground for predators and why the company has failed to protect its users.
-However, there are still ways to have fun on TikTok and be safe.
+However, there are still ways to have fun on TikTok and be safe from predators.

 There are plenty of ways parents and kids can make TikTok a fun and safe online space.
 The easiest way is to practice the simple “stranger danger” rules we learned in elementary school.
 It’s important for parents to make sure that their kids set their profile to private and to only accept followers whom they know in real life.
 Encourage kids to block and report anyone who comes across as creepy or suspicious.
 It’s always better to be safe than sorry.